BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ```

 As you can see in the example above, the `store` callback is returning an array of keys and values.
 These key / value
-pairs are mapped onto your model instance before it is saved to the database, allowing you to update one or many of the
+pairs are mapped onto your model's instance before it is saved to the database, allowing you to update one or many of the
 model's database columns after your file is stored.

 #### Storeables